 Firework shows at Disney’s Magic Kingdom run nightly but can vary based on the park’s operating hours or special events happening on a given day.

 - Under normal circumstances, Disney Enchantment runs at either 8:00 pm or 9:00 pm nightly.
-From now through the end of 2021, Disney Enchantment is scheduled to start at 8:00 pm each night.

 Check the My Disney Experience app or the Walt Disney World website for the most updated times during your vacation.